 Who evaluates principals?
 In the U.S. Virgin Islands, the superintendent is ultimately responsible for and oversees the completion of all principal evaluations each year.
-The superintendent may delegate that responsibility to a deputy superintendent.
-All superintendents and deputy superintendents must successfully complete training in order to evaluate principals.
+The superintendent may delegate that responsibility to a deputy superintendent or a designee.
+All superintendents, deputy superintendents, and any designee must successfully complete training in order to evaluate principals.